-THE FUTURE OF ICE ON EARTH Future of Ice on Earth focuses on research into ice sheets and glaciers on a global scale, observing, modelling, and predicting future ice loss from all glaciated areas in a warming world.
+THE FUTURE OF ICE ON EARTH The Future of Ice on Earth focuses on research into ice sheets and glaciers on a global scale, observing, modelling, and predicting future ice loss from all glaciated areas in a warming world.
+Ongoing ice loss is already having large societal impacts, both locally and globally.
+The rate of loss of land ice, sea ice, and permafrost has rapidly increased over the last few decades, representing the clearest planet-wide response to human induced global warming.
 Our researchers are working to understand the causes of ongoing changes in Antarctica, Greenland and alpine areas, as well as assessing future changes and resulting impacts on human environments worldwide.
-Addressing these global scale challenges involves advancing our understanding of external and internal processes connected to the dynamics of glacier flow and interactions with the ocean and atmosphere.
-We develop ice-flow and iceocean models, which underpin research activities at several UK Universities and worldwide and use these to simulate the future of the Antarctic and Greenland Ice Sheets and their interactions with the climate system.
+Addressing these challenges involves advancing our understanding of external and internal processes connected to the dynamics of glacier flow and interactions with the ocean and atmosphere.
+We develop ice-flow and ice-ocean models, which underpin research activities at several UK Universities and worldwide, and use these to simulate the future of the Antarctic and Greenland Ice Sheets and their interactions with the climate system.
 We aim to provide much improved assessments of the Future of Ice on Earth and assist policy makers in planning and developing mitigation measures.
 This research will ultimately help us plan for, adapt to and reduce the sea level impacts of climate change globally.
-The total grant income generated by the Peak since 2018 is £10.2million.
-The year 2023 was our most successful year in this respect with five separate grants awarded to the sum of £3.15million.
-Recent Successes Include:
+As arguably the world's leading group in the studies of the interactions between ice sheets and oceans, we work collaboratively with other leading international groups and are involved in all key large European and US-UK collaboration projects involving the future of the large ice sheets.
+We hold grants of over £6.6million from NSFgeo, NERC, EU and other funding sources.
+Find out more northumbria.ac.uk/future-of-ice Our Academic Profiles northumbria.ac.uk/future-of-ice/profiles Travels across Rutford Ice Stream, Antarctica, with Ellsworth Mountains in the background.
+Source: G. Hilmar Gudmundsson